aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivotfield/base_item_position/_index.md

 NOTE: This property is now obsolete.
-Instead, please use PivotField.PivotShowValuesSetting.BaseItemType property instead.
+Instead, please use PivotField.ShowValuesSetting.BaseItemPositionType property instead.
 This method will be removed 12 months later since June 2024.
 Aspose apologizes for any inconvenience you may have experienced.
 ### Definition: